TylerFlar/ibexicon/README.md

 ---

+## Sharing

+Click "Share session link" to copy a URL that encodes settings + guesses in the hash.

+Opening a shared link restores the session state.

+Dark mode: set Theme to System / Light / Dark in Setup.

+---

 ## Evaluation (Milestone 7 Scaffolding)

 Simulation tooling for benchmarking solver policies is being built.
 A scaffolded CLI exists now and will soon run full parallel evaluations with prior‑weighted secret sampling.